psiugt/bylaws/bylaws.md

 ##### Law 3: Non-members

-The Judicial Board may ban a non-members from the entering the Chapter House for a length of time.
+The Judicial Board may ban a non-member from the entering the Chapter House for a length of time.